James Joseph Meadows was converted to Christianity at Perth, Scotland. He later lived at Barnsley, Yorkshire.

 In later years, Meadows wrote nothing but high praise for Taylor.
 He spoke, for example, of Taylor’s “affectionate reverence [for God] which made the godliness of the good man stand out conspicuously” (Broomhall 7.441).
 He remembered how, when they were sailing home to England on furlough, Taylor had responded to Meadows’s complaining about his accommodations by inviting him to share the second class cabin that the captain had given him.

 Elizabeth Meadows died in November 1890 “when nine foreigners and eight Chinese were ill with influenza in the same house” (Broomhall 7.140).

 James Meadows was away from China on furlough between 1871 and 1874, and between May 1895 and November 1896.
 After serving in China for more than fifty-two years, he died of cancer in 1914.

 Broomhall, A.J.
-Hudson Taylor & China’s Open Century, Seven Volumes.
-London: Hodder & Stoughton, -1989.
+Hudson Taylor & China’s Open Century.
+Seven Vols.
+London: Hodder & Stoughton, 1989.
 Cited as “Broomhall” with volume and page number.